-I have pleasure in presenting the Annual Report of the Equal Opportunity Commission (the Commission) for the period ending 30 June 2018.
-The report has been prepared pursuant to section 95 of the Equal Opportunity Act 1984 (the Act).
+It gives me great pleasure to table the 2018-19 Annual Report of the Western Australian Equal Opportunity Commission (the Commission) for the period ending 30 June 2019, in accordance with section 95 of the Equal Opportunity Act 1984 (the Act).

-The Commission is an independent statutory body reporting to the Parliament of Western Australia and whose core functions are to prevent and redress unlawful discrimination.
-These are challenging tasks for a small Perth-based organisation, with a mandate to provide services to Western Australia’s diverse and widely dispersed population.
+The Commission is an independent statutory body comprised of 20 hardworking staff.
+Its core functions are to prevent and redress unlawful discrimination, in accordance with the Act, across WA’s diverse and widely dispersed population.

-This year has seen positive trends in both the area of community education and training, and in complaint handling.
-There has been a moderate increase in the number of new complaints lodged, with 472 complaints in the current financial year, compared to 430 complaints in 2016-17 year.
-Organisational training has also seen a significant increase of 120% from 29 sessions in 2016-17 to 64 sessions in the current financial year.
-Further information about these trends can be found later in this report.
+There have been positive trends in both the area of community education and training, and in complaint handling.
+In complaint handling, there has been a moderate increase in the number of new complaints lodged, with 475 complaints received in the 2018-19 financial year.

 Community Education staff conducted 188 training and education sessions during the year, as well as working collaboratively with government and non-government agencies in developing and trialling customised training modules.

 I am very proud of the enthusiasm and commitment shown by Commission staff.
 Evaluation demonstrated exceptionally high rates of satisfaction and professionalism in the services we provided in the complaints conciliation process and in our community education and outreach.